Substance abuse and HIV: A risky business.

 HIV and substance abuse have been very closely linked

-Since the very beginning and discovery of HIV, HIV and substance abuse have been very closely linked as HIV used to be associated with injecting drug users and promiscuous behaviour prevalent amongst substance abusers.
-In the USA alone injection drug use is responsible for approximately 10% of new HIV infections annually.
+Since HIV was discovered, HIV transmission and substance abuse have been closely linked.
+HIV used to be associated with injecting drug users and promiscuous behaviour prevalent amongst substance abusers.
+In the USA alone, injection drug use is responsible for approximately 10% of new HIV infections every year.

 Transmission and risky behaviour

-As an HIV positive individual when you inject drugs and share the drug equipment with HIV negative people you can infect them with the virus immediately as your blood might stay on the needles or spread in the drug mixture, meaning that the next user could inject the virus straight into their bloodstream.
+As an HIV-positive individual when you inject drugs and share the drug equipment with HIV-negative people you can infect them with HIV.
+Your blood might stay on the needles or spread in the drug mixture, meaning that the next user could inject the virus straight into their bloodstream.

-In addition, the use of alcohol including binge drinking and the non-medical use of drugs such as methamphetamine, crack cocaine and “club drugs “such as ecstasy can significantly increase the likelihood that you will engage in risky behaviours, including having sex without a condom, or trading sex for drugs, money, food, or shelter.
-This can increase your risk of transmitting the virus or getting a sexually transmitted infection, and this might weaken your immune system and make it harder to be treated.
+In addition, the use of alcohol, including binge drinking and the non-medical use of drugs such as methamphetamine, crack cocaine and “club drugs “such as ecstasy can significantly increase the likelihood that you will engage in risky behaviours.
+This can increase your risk of transmitting the virus or getting a sexually transmitted infection.
+This could weaken your immune system and make it harder to be treated.

 Poor response to treatment

-Substance abuse can in some cases result in speeding up the progression of the virus in your body as some substances like methamphetamine (meth) can decrease your CD4 levels.
+Substance abuse can in some cases result in speeding up the progression of the virus in your body.
+Some substances like methamphetamine (meth) can decrease your CD4 levels.
 Drugs and alcohol can also inhibit your memory and ability to make good judgement calls and sound decisions, rendering you at risk of compromising your daily treatment routine.
-If you don’t consistently take your medication as a result of drinking or using drugs at the same time every day, as is required when using antiretroviral drugs, this interruption in routine may result in your bodybuilding a resistance to the ARV drugs.
-Skipping a dose of ARV’s is not optional, even occasionally, as this gives the HI Virus the opportunity to multiply in your body.
+If you don’t consistently take your medication, this interruption in routine may result in your body building a resistance to the ARV drugs.
+Skipping a dose of ARVs is not optional, even occasionally, as this gives HIV the opportunity to multiply in your body.

 Hepatitis C and TB

-Hepatitis C is a leading cause of liver disease and cancer and can be caused by some injectable drugs.
-Due to a weakened immune system this condition, like many others, progresses even faster in HIV positive people.
-Tuberculosis (TB) remains the leading cause of death amongst HIV positive individuals and is the reason why the Centre for Disease Control (CDC) recommends TB screening for all people living with the virus.
-This condition can be made worse by substance abuse as it further weakens the immune system and exposes you risks associated with opportunistic diseases.
+Hepatitis C is a leading cause of liver disease and cancer, and can be caused by some injectable drugs.
+Due to a weakened immune system this condition, like many others, progresses even faster in HIV-positive people.
+Tuberculosis (TB) remains the leading cause of death amongst HIV-positive individuals.
+This is why the Centre for Disease Control (CDC) recommends TB screening for all people living with the virus.
+This condition can be made worse by substance abuse as it further weakens the immune system and exposes you to risks associated with opportunistic infections.

 The importance of treatment for drug and alcohol use

-Substance abuse treatment and rehabilitation programs (rehab) are easier to access these days than ever before and are very important in order to live longer healthier lives.
-If you are living with HIV and are battling substance abuse getting assistance with this can be just as important as your ARV treatment regime because continued substance abuse may result in non-adherence to your HIV medication or it not working as it should.
+Substance abuse treatment and rehabilitation programs (rehab) are easier to access these days than ever before.
+If you are living with HIV and are battling substance abuse getting assistance with this can be just as important as your ARV treatment regime.
+Continued substance abuse may result in non-adherence to your HIV medication or it not working as it should.

 HIV and smoking

-We have all seen the cancer warnings on tobacco products and smoking continues to be one of the leading causes of many cancers and respiratory disorders.
-Research by the CDC has indicated that the rate of smoking is 2 to 3 times higher among HIV positive people as opposed to their HIV negative counterparts.
-HIV positive smokers are more likely to suffer from these conditions:
+We have all seen the cancer warnings on tobacco products.
+Smoking continues to be one of the leading causes of many cancers and respiratory disorders.
+Research by the CDC has indicated that the rate of smoking is 2 to 3 times higher among HIV-positive people as opposed to their HIV-negative counterparts.
+HIV-positive smokers are more likely to suffer from these conditions: